OGRECave/ogre/Docs/src/tutorials/volume.md

 # Volume Component {#volume}

 Welcome to the Volume Component of OGRE.
 It is a component to render volumes.
-It can handle any volume data but featurewise has a tedency towards terrains.
+It can handle any volume data but featurewise has a tendency towards terrains.
 The terrain aspect means, that it's all about huge meshes being displayed with high performance via a level of detail mechanism.
-Thanks to volume rendering, caves, cliffes, holes and similar geometry can be displayed.
+Thanks to volume rendering, caves, cliffs, holes and similar geometry can be displayed.
 Also constructive solid geometry gets easy.

 @tableofcontents